alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ## Developer

-___
+---

-I graduated in Computer Engineering from the University of La Laguna (Tenerife - Spain).
-I have focused my training in Information Technology, which has provided to me knowledge related with web and mobile development, security and data processing.
+I graduated in Computer Engineering from the University of La Laguna (Tenerife, Spain).
+I have focused my education on Information Technology, where I acquired knowledge and skills related to web and mobile devices development, security and data processing.

-I consider myself a hard worker person, active and dynamic.
-Be aware of the goals of the project I work for is important for me.
-It is helpful for me to be focused and work hard.
-I think the most important for a developer is learning because this business is continuously advancing and it is the best way to get the best results, be useful, and innovate.
+I consider myself a hard working, active and dynamic person.
+Being goal oriented is how I work on projects.
+I am able to manage well the permanent changes in advancing IT business.
 I love work as part of a team, learn and contribute, study, and negotiate alternatives.

 <center>
 <img alt="I love it when a plan comes together!" src="https://media.giphy.com/media/l3vR6aasfs0Ae3qdG/giphy.gif" width="240" height="200"/>